 I put my camping gear together for about $330.
 I won’t pretend like that’s not a significant amount of money because it is.
 But that money was an investment that now allows me to romp around the mountains for next to nada.

 All of my gear works for car camping (also called drive-up camping) as well, but folks that are strictly car campers usually like more extravagant stuff—I’ve seen plenty of set-ups at walk-up campsites to rival the ancient kingdom of Thebes.
 This makes sense, ’cause you’re spending multiple days in one spot.
-Think stovetops, tents tall enough to stand in, lounge chairs, games, real-deal inflatable mattresses, etc. This is fine if it’s what you like, but does require more moola.
+Think stovetops, tents tall enough to stand in, lounge chairs, games, real-deal inflatable mattresses, etc.

 Today, I’ll show you how to find cheap camping gear specifically for backpacking.
 First, some advice: